TICC 2026 · Invited Talk

 15

-Engineer the ΔGH* population — centre and spread — not one site
+Shift the whole ΔGH* distribution — its centre and spread — with the buried composition, not one site at a time

 ΔG_H* (eV) ΔG = 0 starting alloy tuned to optimum